Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Science cases

 {\em Colliding-wind binaries (CWB)}: Dust is essential for chemical enrichment, planet formation, and life.
 Fundamental questions remain to be answered regarding the dominant channel for dust formation across cosmic time.
 CWBs have been identified as good dust producers that may explain quantities in the early universe \citep{WilliamsHucht1987, Lau2020}.
 Observational challenges in our galaxy are rooted in detecting these dust production episodes in the optical.
 However, Cryoscope Pathfinder, with its IR sensitivity, would be an ideal tool for discovering IR outbursts in CWB systems, facilitating subsequent mid-IR observations together with a program using {\it JWST}.

-{\em Ultracompact binaries (UCBs)} are important to study accretion physics in a unique regime.
+{\em Ultracompact binaries (UCBs)} are important for characterizing accretion physics in a unique regime.
 UCBs with white dwarf components emit both electromagnetic and gravitational radiation, enabling a better characterization of the source properties.
 Understanding UCB formation is crucial for studying Type Ia supernova progenitors and binary evolution.
-Optical surveys have been instrumental, but detecting UCBs with cold companions (as a subclass called AM CVns $\sim 10$), is challenging.
-Cryoscope Pathfinder's K-band search can overcome the shortcomings in the optical, discovering tens of non-outbursting AM CVns within a year.
+Detecting UCBs with cold companions (as a subclass called AM CVns $\sim 10$), is challenging.
+Cryoscope Pathfinder's $K$-band search can overcome the shortcomings of visible-wavelength surveys and reveal tens of non-outbursting AM CVns within a year.
 This will enhance our understanding of nearby gravitational wave emitters to prepare for the {\it LISA} space mission \citep{Breivik2018, vanRoestel2021}.

 {\em Young stellar objects}: Star formation occurs through the collapse of molecular cloud cores \citep[see][for a review]{Armitage2019}.
 This process involves mass transfer from the cloud to the central protostar, marked by notable accretion outbursts.
 However, a comprehensive understanding of the amplitudes and timescales of these outbursts is still lacking.
 The challenge lies in the fact that most of the process is invisible in optical bands, where current time domain surveys excel in detecting outbursts.
 In contrast, infrared bands offer an opportunity to characterize these outbursts throughout all phases of the accretion process \citep{Armitage2019,Fischer2023}.
-The Cryoscope Pathfinder's time-domain survey of the Galactic plane will systematically uncover hundreds of young star outbursts in the visible Galactic disk, while complementary follow-up will complete the observations.
+The Cryoscope Pathfinder's time-domain survey of the Galactic plane will systematically uncover hundreds of young star outbursts in the visible Galactic disk.